ceandrade/brkga_mp_ipr_cpp/README.md

 | :warning: Warning          |
 |:---------------------------|
-| If you are using IPR, we **STRONGLY RECOMMEND TO SET A MAXIMUM TIME** since this is the core stopping criteria on IPR.
+| If you are using IPR, we **STRONGLY RECOMMEND SETTING A MAXIMUM TIME** since this is the core stopping criterion on IPR.

 ### Code modernizing and speed bump